Sigma Repository New Open Peer Review Publishing Portal

 How will the transition period affect submitters and patrons?

-The repository will not accept submissions to collections in the Independent Submissions community until 2020.
+The repository will not accept submissions to collections in the Independent Submissions community (for peer review) until further notice.
 This will allow us to focus on the policies and workflow of the new publishing portal.

 This transition will not impact submissions to the repository's remaining communities and collections.